top of page

 • Previous immigration history: Your travel and previous history, including visits to the UK and other countries, will be considered.

-• Financial circumstances: Your financial situation, along with your family, social, and economic background, will be evaluated.
+• Financial circumstances: Your income situation, along with your family, social, and economic background, will be evaluated.

 • Ties to your country of residence: The UKVI will assess your personal and economic connections to your own country, such as family, employment, property ownership, and other significant ties.